BillMarty/PPI_Cdocs/PythonTools/hygen/corner_cases.md

 # logfilewriter.py

-- 'ldir' key not in config
+- 'ldir' key not in config - handled with ValueError in `logfilewriter.py`
-- constructor errors
+- constructor errors - handled in `main`
-- Main thread crashes, how do we respond?
+- Main thread crashes, how do we respond? - current approach: loop infinitely, never do anything.
-- File cannot be written to (full disk, USB removed, etc.)
+- File cannot be written to (full disk, USB removed, etc.) - Handled in `write_line` - simply logged and skipped

 # main.py

-- Threads crash - monitor and restart
+- Threads crash - monitor and restart - every 10th time around the `main` loop (about once a second) check if threads are alive and start them again if they aren't.
-- print_data raises an exception from one of the clients
+- print_data raises an exception from one of the clients - we want to handle this in the functions, not in main.
+Avoid hardening this to avoid missing errors.
-- csv_line raises an exception from one of the clients
+- csv_line raises an exception from one of the clients - same.
 - Queue runs out of space (unlikely, since we're using an unlimited queue.
-Only if logfilewriter crashes)
+Only if logfilewriter crashes) - catching the exception.
+This probably ought to be an exit condition, because something went really screwy.
-- analog.values does not have the necessary key 'current' for sending to woodwardcontrol as process_variable
+- analog.values does not have the necessary key 'current' for sending to woodwardcontrol as process_variable - report it once by logger then pass
-- Unhandled exceptions ought to restart the program
+- Unhandled exceptions ought to restart the program - I think actually we'd rather just make sure that every possible exception is handled.
+On an unhandled exception, exit.

 # woodwardcontrol.py